lalakii/MouseClickTool/README_en.md

 If the tool cannot click in certain applications or games, try running it as Administrator or with TrustedInstaller privileges.

-Here's a privilege escalation tool: [M2TeamArchived/NSudo](https://github.com/M2TeamArchived/NSudo/releases/).
+Here's a helpful tool for running with elevated privileges: [M2TeamArchived/NSudo](https://github.com/M2TeamArchived/NSudo/releases/).

 Be careful when setting up hotkeys that they don't conflict with other programs.